stripe-interview/javascript-interview-prep/README.md

 # JavaScript Toolchain

-We will be working with Node.js (Long term support vesrsions 18 or later).
+We will be working with Node.js (Long term support versions 18 or later).
 If you haven't installed Node.js yet, please follow the Node.js [installation guide](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).

 ## Validate your toolchain